webitube/UnityCapture/README.md

 to be in a favorable format (8-bit integer per color per pixel).
 If your shaders and post-processing allow it, it's recommended to leave HDR off.

-The other is the setting 'DoubleBuffering' in the UnityCapture component.
+The other is the setting 'Buffering' in the UnityCapture component.
 Double buffering causes 1 frame of additional latency but improves the image data throughput.
+In some cases triple buffering can further improve performance and depending on Unity and graphics driver settings even quadruple buffering could lead to improvements.
-You can check the Unity profiler for how much it impacts performance in your project.
+You should check the Unity profiler for how much the call to `UnityCapture.OnRenderImage()` impacts performance in your project.
+If you capture audio alongside you should make sure it is synced up properly (e.g. by using the 'Sync Offset' setting in OBS).

 Otherwise it is recommended to leave scaling and mirroring disabled in the UnityCapture component.